deep-blue-sea-7/rag-chatbot-for-websites/README.md

 - **Website Sitemap Processing**: Users can submit a website sitemap.xml to process multiple links at once.
 This feature is useful for large websites with a complex structure.
 - **Direct URL Submission**: Users can also submit a direct URL for the chatbot to process.
 This feature is useful for smaller websites or specific web pages.

+## Try the App Now

+You can run this now here: **[Live App on Vercel](https://rag-chatbot-for-websites.vercel.app)**

+**Note**: The live app is using my OpenAI API key which might be out of tokens dependig on hhow many users have tried the app.

 ## Prerequisites and Technologies

 ```